evancasey/bandit-http-server/README.md

 Each Bandit has up to 7 parameters associated with it.
 These include:

-"name": This can be any string
+"name": Can be any string

-"arm_count": Can be any positive integer (may change later)
+"arm_count": Must be a positive integer

 "algo_type": Only "egreedy" or "softmax" (will add more later)

 "budget_type": Only "trials" (will add more later)

-"budget": Can be any positive integer
+"budget": Must be a positive integer

 "epsilon": Must be a float between 0 and 1

 "temperature": Must be a float between 0 and 1

+"reward_type": Only "click" (will add more later)

 ## Making API Calls